dayve07/Predicting-Parkinsons-Disease/model_card.md

 <br>

 ## Limitations
+- <b>Techical Limitations</b>
   - Six models were initailly tested.
 We could have tested a few more that could possibly got even better results.
   - Hyperparameters tuning was only performed on the model that got the best results on the initial run.
 We could possibly got better results with hyperparameter tuning of other models.
   - Some binary data were highly unbalanced (specially in the medical history data).
 This can lead to biases in modeling.
+- <b>Medical Limitations</b>
+  - The model measures the presence or absence of the disease.
+It does not indicate its intensity.
+However, this data is key in the management of the disease.
+Each patient requires a very distinct approach.
+  - The dataset only includes 2105 samples, which remains rather low for effective generalization.

 <br>